Meet Dr. I. Howard Fine

 In 1999, Dr. Fine was named one of the 25 most influential ophthalmologists of the 20th century by a vote of 16,000 ophthalmologists worldwide.
 Dr. Fine has been a visiting professor at 30 medical schools in the United States and abroad, and has delivered 25 named lectureships.

-His research activities have led to new instruments and implants and many surgical procedures including cortical cleaving hydrodissection; chip and flip, crack and flip, and choo-choo chop and flip phacoemulsification techniques, and the temporal self-sealing clear corneal incision.
+His research activities have led to new instruments and implants and has innovated many surgical procedures including cortical cleaving hydrodissection; chip and flip, crack and flip, and choo-choo chop and flip phacoemulsification techniques, the temporal approach to cataract surgery and self-sealing clear corneal incision.
 Dr. Fine has contributed hundreds of publications to refereed medical journals and the medical press, written chapters and edited textbooks and surgical atlases, and has lectured, taught and demonstrated live surgery extensively throughout the world.

 Related Information About Dr. Fine: